terraform-ibm-modules/terraform-ibm-resource-management/README.md

 # IBM resource-management Terraform Module

+---

+## Module archived

+:spider_web: This repo is no longer maintained and is archived.
+Use the following public module if you consume the module from GitHub: [terraform-ibm-resource-group](https://github.com/terraform-ibm-modules/terraform-ibm-resource-group)

+## Changes if you use the Hashicorp registry

+:exclamation: **Important:**  This module will be deleted from the Hashicorp registry on 1 August 2023.

+If you  consume the module from the Hashicorp registry, use [resource-group](https://registry.terraform.io/modules/terraform-ibm-modules/resource-group/ibm/latest) instead.

+---

 This is a collection of modules that make it easier to provision resource management resources on IBM Cloud Platform:

 * resource-group